remcoros/lnd-startos/docs/instructions.md

 If you are looking for destinations for your first channel, we suggest you open a channel with the [Start9 HQ](025d28dc4c4f5ce4194c31c3109129cd741fafc1ff2f6ea53f97de2f58877b2295@64.225.19.231:9735) node, which is already very well connected.

-It is not recommended to open a channel less than 100,000 satoshi, or .001 BTC, or $50 USD in today's prices.
+It is not recommended to open a channel less than 100,000 satoshi, or .001 BTC.
 Anything less, and it's possible that the cost to open and close the channel might approach the size of the channel itself.
 The bigger the channel you open, the more outbound liquidity you will have, which means you have more spending power on the network.
 In this tutorial, we are going to open a channel of 2,000,000 satoshi.
 When opening a channel with Start9 HQ, we ask that you make it a private channel, meaning it will not display publicly on network graph.
 The reason for this is that unless you plan to be a very active Lightning Node Operator, having public channels decreases not only the reliability of your node but also hurts Start9's ability to route payments for you.
 If you do intend to be a serious node operator, we require that your channel be for a minimum of 5,000,000 sats.
 Please contact us in one of our community channels for further details.

 ## Getting Inbound Liquidity